LukeSilva/Tinsel/README.md

 << = Bitwise shift left, one can use multiplication / division to work around this
 >> = Bitwise shift right, one can use multiplication / division to work around this.
 ```
-Due to the few number of preceedence levels of operators in tinsel, excess parentheses may be required in locations that are unfamiliar to users of other programming languages.
+Due to the few number of precedence levels of operators in tinsel, excess parentheses may be required in locations that are unfamiliar to users of other programming languages.